weaviate/weaviate-io/developers/weaviate/search/aggregate.md

 import PyCodeV3 from '!!raw-loader!/_includes/code/howto/search.aggregate-v3.py';
 import TSCode from '!!raw-loader!/_includes/code/howto/search.aggregate.ts';

-`Aggregate` queries return values that are calculated over result objects.
-Aggregate queries don't return the underlying result objects.
+`Aggregate` queries process multiple objects and return a calculated result.
+Use `aggregate` to group values across objects or to perform an operation that returns a single result.

 <details>
   <summary>